Landlords association for UK landlords

 I am a resident landlord can I join?

 Most LA members are property owners, like resident Landlord, Housing association, private commercial, individual, or corporate Landlords.

 An accidental landlord may have just one property, or a company may have several thousand.
 Nevertheless, LA is well worth joining.

 What are the benefits of joining a national landlord association?

-National landlord associations offer a much more comprehensive range of products and services than regional or local LA.
+National landlord associations offer a more comprehensive range of products and services than regional or local LA.

 Local ones cannot provide the same level of service or the variety of products or services as the national ones.

-However, the local organisations have a better knowledge of the local area than the national residential landlords association.
+However, the local organisations better know the local area than the national residential landlords association.
 This can be useful, especially if all the properties are in one location.